robertshepherdcpp/flashcard-app/README.md

     - Customise the look of the app

-    - Score points for completing challanges
+    - Score points by completing challanges
 ```